Adolphus Philipse: Career

-In 1697, Philipse purchased a tract of land which ran along the northern Westchester County border, which received Royal sanction as the "Highland Patent", later known as the Philipse Patent.
+In 1697, Philipse purchased a tract of land that ran along the northern Westchester County border, which received Royal sanction as the "Highland Patent", later known as the Philipse Patent.
 Spanning from the Hudson River to the then Connecticut Colony it encompassed some 250 square miles.

-Philipse' elder brother Philip, heir to the manor and title, died in 1699.

-Upon Frederick's death in 1702, Adolphus received all the Manor north of Dobb's Ferry, including the present town.
+Upon Frederick's death in 1702, Adolphus received all of the manor lands north of Dobb's Ferry, including the present town; this part of the manor was known as the Upper Mills.
 He was also named proprietor of a tract of land on the west bank of the Hudson north of Anthony's Nose and executor of Philip's estate.
-The balance of the Manor, the hereditary title, and family commercial holdings were bequeathed to his nephew, Frederick Philipse II.
+The balance of the manor and family commercial holdings, as well as the title of the Lord of the manor, were bequeathed to Adolphus's nephew, Frederick Philipse II, son of his elder brother Philip, who had been heir to the title but died in 1699.

+Adolphus owned and managed the Upper Mills for nearly 50 years, transforming it into a major commercial operation.
+It included a stone gristmill, a bakehouse, and a wharf for exporting grain and dairy products internationally via New York City.
+The complex was anchored by the Philipsburg Manor House and operated by enslaved Africans.
+Slave quarters were installed by him about 90 feet from the main house.
+By the time of his death, twenty-three enslaved men, women, and children lived and worked at the manor.
+They are listed with names (and children, also with ages) in the 1850 probate inventory of his properties.

-After the bachelor Adolphus' death in 1749 (Smith, others 1750), his Manor holdings and the Highland Patent passed to Frederick II, his only heir-at-law, who became the second Lord of the Manor at Philipsborough.
+After the bachelor Adolphus' death in 1749, his Manor holdings and the Highland Patent passed to Frederick II, his only heir-at-law, who became the second lord of Philipsburg Manor.

-During the American Revolution the Philipse Patent lands were confiscated by the Provisional New York government's Commissioners of Forfeiture.
-Sold afterwards, they became today's Putnam County.
+During the American Revolution, all the Philipses' lands were confiscated by the Provisional New York government's Commissioners of Forfeiture and sold at a public auction.